EtienneEs/4c-Visual/README.md

     - if "newreference" = True in [authpass.json][6] a new Reference file is generated
     - if "newreference" = False in [authpass.json][6] the existing Reference file is appended

+<a name="Saving"></a>
 #### Saving
-All processed datasets are saved as .csv file in the destination folder
+All processed datasets are saved as .csv file in the destination folder defined in [authpass.json][6].

+_to come soon:  tips on how to best host .csv files so Power Bi Reports can update ...._